Brew Day: Step by Step

 STEP 1: Mill grain

-Mill at around 150-250 RPM (around 2-4 turns/second) using a 1/2" hand drill (the Dewalt DW235G or Milwaukee M18 are good choices).
+Mill at around 150-250 RPM (around 2-4 turns/second) using a 1/2" hand drill (we use a Milwaukee M18).
 At this low RPM, shredding of the grain husks is mostly avoided which will help reduce the possibilities of extracting excess tannins.
 While all beer will have some, with most beers (including this one) we want to try and minimize tannins.
 Tannins have a tongue-drying astringent taste like over steeped tea or strong red wine.